Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       pit# rsync -a -P --delete ./${CSM_RELEASE}/images/storage-ceph/ ./data/ceph/
       ```

-   > The PIT ISO, Helm charts/images, and bootstrap RPMs are now available in the extracted CSM tar.
+   > The PIT ISO, Helm charts/images, and bootstrap RPMs are now available in the extracted CSM `tar`.

 1. Install/upgrade the CSI and testing RPMs.